OpenLMIS/open-lmis/README.md

 The programs and documents on this site are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the applicable License for more details.

-You should have received a copy of the Mozilla Public License along with this program.
-If not, see http://www.mozilla.org/MPL/

-You should also have received a copy of the GNU Affero General Public License along with this program.
+You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see http://www.gnu.org/licenses.

 For additional information contact AskDeliver@jsi.com